Nassau County Traffic & Parking Violations Agency

 All persons entering the Agency must possess valid Government Issued Photo ID (a driver license is preferred), will be screened.
 All carry items will be placed in an X-RAY machine and are also subject to search.
-No food, beverages, or WEAPONS.
-When going to court, your Photo ID will be collected before entering the courtroom and it will be given back by the prosecutor.
+No food, beverages, or weapons.

 Phones must be set to silent, and conversations, picture taking, and videotaping are not permitted and will result in ejection from the agency.

 Parking structure on Cooper Street/Cooper Square is closed until further notice.

 The Village of Hempstead provides metered parking in several locations: